 - Choose the backup drive you used to store your data.

 Once this is done, your data should be restored to its original location.

 Using a Data Recovery Tool

-If none of the above methods works then you can try the windows data recovery software provided by the Stellar Data Recovery.
+If none of the above methods works then you can try the Windows data recovery software provided by Stellar Data Recovery.
 The software is the most efficient and cost-effective way to recover your data, in case you don’t have backups.
-The software is packed with all that you’ll need to perform a deleted files recovery successfully.
+The software is packed with all that you’ll need to perform a deleted file recovery successfully.

 The software is easy and simple to use with an intuitive user-friendly UI.

 Here’s how to sail through recovering deleted data.